stat6250-w18/course-questions-wiki/week-04/README.md

 - *Question* (ldai4-stat6250): How do we use VALUE statement to display one or more values?
 - *Answer* (ldai4-stat6250): The statement begins with the keyword VALUE and ends with a semicolon after all the labels have been defined.
 - Question (nshrivastava2-stat6250): How can we use the format procedure to create the formats?
- - *Answer* (asharda-stat6250):PROC FORMAT.The PROC FORMAT block contains three statements each terminating wit a semicolon.
+ - *Answer* (asharda-stat6250):PROC FORMAT.The PROC FORMAT block contains three statements each terminating with a semicolon.
 The first statement calls PROC FORMAT.
 The second statement is a value clause that defines the name and contents of the user-defined format.
 The final statement is the run statement which, though not technically required, is good programming practice nonetheless.
 - Answer (nshrivastava2-stat6250): The name of a character format must begin with a dollar sign, followed by a letter or underscore, followed by letters, numbers, and underscores.
 Names for numeric formats must begin with a letter or underscore, followed by letters, numbers, and underscores.
 A format name cannot end in a number and cannot be the name of a SAS format.
 - Question (lsun20-stat6250): If we add the semicolon after each line in the VALUE statement, what will happen?
 - Answer (lsun20-stat6250): If we add the semicolon after ever line, there will be error about the VALUE statement.